Colorado Legal Information

 Unfortunately, patients, caregivers, and providers are still vulnerable to federal and state arrests, prosecutions, and incarceration.
 They also suffer pervasive discrimination in employment, child custody, housing, public accommodation, education and medical care.

 Any patient with a valid registry card may legally use marijuana for medicinal purposes and their caregiver may assist them in doing so.

-Medical professionals recommending medical cannabis must be an MD or DO with an active Colorado medical license.
+Medical professionals recommending medical cannabis must be an MD or DO in good standing with an active Colorado medical license.
 Physicians with conditions or restrictions on their licenses, or out-of-state licenses, are not accepted.
 Physicians must have an active DEA certification.